Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

 Therefore, when $n$ is odd the grid size is bounded by $n \times \frac{n+1}{2}$ while, when $n$ is even it is bounded by is $(n+1) \times \left( \frac{n}{2}+1\right)$. \end{proof}

-Figures~\ref{fig:2Q_algo_binTree}-\ref{fig:2Q_algo_worstTree} present drawings produced by Algorithm~\ref{algo:2_quadrants}.
-Compare Figures~\ref{fig:1Q_algo_binTree} and~\ref{fig:1Q_algo_path} to Figures~\ref{fig:2Q_algo_binTree} and~\ref{fig:2Q_algo_path}, respectively, as they depict drawings of the same trees.
-Figure~\ref{fig:2Q_algo_binTree} shows the drawing of a 5-layer complete binary tree (31 vertices).
-While Theorem~\ref{thm:2Q_algo_gridSize} indicates that a grid of size $31 \times 16$ may be required, the binary tree is drawn on a $23 \times 12 $ grid.
-Figure~\ref{fig:2Q_algo_path} shows the drawing of a path (15 vertices).
-The drawing matches the bound stated in Theorem~\ref{thm:2Q_algo_gridSize}.
-Finally, Figure~\ref{fig:2Q_algo_worstTree} shows a drawing of a non-path tree (out of all 10-vertex rooted trees) that requires maximum area (when produced by Algorithm~\ref{algo:2_quadrants}.
-We have drawn all 10-vertex rooted trees and have identified non-path trees that require a grid of the dimensions stated in Themorem~\ref{thm:1Q_algo_gridSize}.
+\Crefrange{fig:2Q_algo_binTree}{fig:2Q_algo_worstTree} present drawings produced by \Cref{algo:2_quadrants}.
+Compare \cref{fig:1Q_algo_binTree,fig:1Q_algo_path} to \cref{fig:2Q_algo_binTree,fig:2Q_algo_path}, respectively, as they depict drawings of the same trees. \Cref{fig:2Q_algo_binTree} shows the drawing of a 5-layer complete binary tree (31 vertices).
+While \Cref{thm:2Q_algo_gridSize} indicates that a grid of size $31 \times 16$ may be required, the binary tree is drawn on a $23 \times 12 $ grid. \Cref{fig:2Q_algo_path} shows the drawing of a path (15 vertices).
+The drawing matches the bound stated in \Cref{thm:2Q_algo_gridSize}.
+Finally, \Cref{fig:2Q_algo_worstTree} shows a drawing of a non-path tree (out of all possible10-vertex rooted trees) that requires maximum area (when produced by \Cref{algo:2_quadrants}).